Is a Home Loan really a "Good" Debt?

 Well, that's certainly what banks and mortgage companies want you to believe.

 After all, they profit greatly from spreading the belief that borrowing money to purchase a home is "good" debt.
-In fact, they even have a lot of so-called, "financial experts," on board helping them to spread that belief.
+They even have a lot of so-called "financial experts" on board, helping them to spread that belief.

 One reason financial experts give as to why a mortgage is a type of "good" debt, is because if for some reason you can no longer afford to make the payments you can pay the loan off simply by giving the home back to the mortgage company.

 The truth is, no matter how you slice it, borrowing money to purchase something that doesn't generate a payment-offsetting income is an act of living beyond your means (spending more than you earn).

-When you take on financial obligations you simultaneously reduce your freedom of choice.
+When you take on financial obligations, you simultaneously reduce your freedom of choice.
 And the more you reduce your freedom of choice, the more you end up trapped where you're at -- trapped in your vocation, trapped in your present job, trapped where you live, trapped at home instead of vacationing abroad, trapped, trapped, trapped.

 The second negative consequence of taking on financial obligations (borrowing earnings from your future to live better today) is that you will have to pay back more money than you borrowed (principal PLUS interest).

-Especially when you consider how many hours of your life you will need to spend working (loss of freedom) in order to pay the extra $290,000 for the home.
+Especially when you consider how many hours of your life you will need to spend working (loss of freedom) to pay the extra $290,000 for the home.